Difference between Intraday Trading & Delivery Trading

 What is Intraday Trading?

-Intraday trading refers to the process of buying and selling shares on the same day.
-Hence, there will be no holding or transfer of shares to the Demat account.
+Intraday trading involves buying and selling shares within the same day, so the shares are not held or transferred to a Demat account.
 You can either buy first and sell at a profit or loss or sell first and buy at a profit or loss, all on the same day.
 In some cases, if you do not close (square off) your open position fifteen minutes before the market closing time, your broker may close it automatically against some fee.

 Intraday traders usually set a target price before entering the trade.
 They also place a stop loss to exit automatically if the market reacts differently.
 Intraday traders enter the market to get quick profits.